roeeyn/roeeyn_blog/_posts/2021-11-25-setup-ctfd-with-ssl.markdown

 ```
 ## 5.2 Copy Your Recently Created Certificates

 Your certificates should now be in `/etc/letsencrypt/live/YOUR_DOMAIN/`.
-In my case it is `/etc/letsencrypt/live/examplectf.manguitoblue.io/`.
+In my case, it is `/etc/letsencrypt/live/examplectf.manguitoblue.io/`.
 Let's copy `fullchain.pem` and `privkey.pem` into the CTFd folder, so we can use this inside our nginx container.
 For this, you can execute:

 ```shell